mad4869/data-warehouse/README.md

     )
 ```

+The database output can be accessed using Docker Image available [here](https://hub.docker.com/r/mad4869/dwh_postgres).

 #### Scheduling

 The final step is create a script file to execute the pipeline and set up a cron job to ensure the script runs at regular intervals.
 For example, every 10 minutes.